RajinTech/HOM/README.md

 Currently switching to Foundation 6 so site is not responsive, best viewed with Macbook Air on fullscre a zoom level of 150%

-System dependencies
+System dependencies:
   Must have Ruby 2.4.5
   Bundle 2.0
   postgres data base
   on system

-Configuration
+Configuration:
   Bundle Install
   yarn Install

-Database creation
+Database creation:
   rake db:setup

-Database initialization
+Database initialization:
   rake db:seed

-How to run the test suite
+How to run the test suite:
   yarn run test
   bundle exec rspec

-Services
+Services:
   Used Rails, React, Foundation 5 which most came with the 'make it so' gem from Launch Academy.

-Deployment
+Deployment:
   Deployed to Heroku and used AWS for photo hosting

 App walkthrough:

  1)
     “User can sign in to the website.”